-Obstructive Sleep Apnea accounts for 80 percent of all sleep disorders.
-In a given night, a person with OSA may stop breathing 20 to 60 or more times per hour.
-Due to these periods of non-breathing, people may experience: snoring, gasping or choking sensations, excessive daytime sleepiness, impotence, mood swings, weight gain, frequent night time urination, excessive sweating during sleep, high blood pressure and early morning headaches.
+Obstructive Sleep Apnea (OSA) accounts for 80 percent of all sleep disorders.
+A person with OSA may stop breathing 20 to 60 or more times per hour on any given night.
+Due to these periods of non-breathing, people may experience snoring, gasping or choking sensations.
+Other symptoms can include excessive daytime sleepiness, impotence, mood swings, weight gain, frequent night time urination, excessive sweating during sleep, high blood pressure and early morning headaches.